 - speaking with or reading the websites of trade or professional groups that represent your chosen industry

 - consulting with people who are already in the same or similar line of business (avoid those who may perceive you as a potential competitor)

-Also, take the time to review the Business Start-up section of this Website and read through the information on opens in a new windowIdaho Small Business Solutions Web site, then contact your nearest SCORE Chapter or Idaho SBDC office to arrange for a free consulting session.
+Also, take the time to read through the information on the business.idaho.gov website, then contact your nearest SCORE Chapter or Idaho SBDC office to arrange for a free consulting session.